 The Asthma and Allergy Foundation of America (AAFA) again cited Baltimore Maryland as one of the most challenging places to live for people with asthma or allergies.
-Baltimore ranks 58th in the 2011 list of Asthma Capitals and 73rd in the list of Allergy Capitals
+Baltimore ranks 80th in the latest list of Asthma Capitals and 73rd in the list of Allergy Capitals

 .
-The ASAP@GBMC has teamed with the AAFA Maryland-DC Chapter and the American College of Allergy, Asthma & Immunology to provide free asthma screening and public education on how to reduce, recognize and respond to asthma attacks.
+The ASAP@GBMC has teamed with the AAFA Maryland-DC Chapter and the American College of Allergy, Asthma & Immunology to provide public education on how to reduce, recognize and respond to asthma attacks.
 Although asthma and allergies can be challenging conditions, they can certainly be controlled with the right approach.

 An Old Dog Tale That Keeps Going

 The Washington Post published a story headlined "Hypoallergenic pets may be only a myth based on a study of 60 dog breeds."
 Researchers at Henry Ford Hospital in Detroit found that the homes with so-called hypoallergenic dogs actually did not have lower levels of dog allergens compared to those with other breeds.
 Such stories should no longer be surprising.
 Dr. Sanico discussed common misconceptions about canine (and cat) allergens in a blog and interview with the Baltimore Sun